Unleash/unleash/website/docs/tutorials/quickstart.md

 password: unleash4all
 ```

-### Create your first toggle
+### Create your first flag

-In order to create a toggle through the UI, [you can follow this guide](../how-to/how-to-create-feature-toggles.md).
-Once you have created your feature toggle, you are ready to connect your application using an SDK.
+In order to create a flag through the UI, [you can follow this guide](../how-to/how-to-create-feature-toggles.md).
+Once you have created your feature flag, you are ready to connect your application using an SDK.

-If you'd like to create your feature toggles with code, you can hit the create feature endpoint with the following command:
+If you'd like to create your feature flag with code, you can hit the create feature endpoint with the following command:

 > CRUD operations require an admin API key.
 For security reasons we have split the admin and client API into separate APIs.
 You can view how to create API keys in the next section of this guide.
 Make sure you create client keys for use in SDKs and restrict Admin api key usage.